The following article is an excerpt from "A Book of Bible Study"

 Jesus began by teaching that we as God’s children will know and experience what it is like to be poor in spirit, even though the kingdom of Heaven is ours.
 We will know what it is like to mourn and to be partakers with the Him, the Man of Sorrows (John 16:20-22, Isaiah 53:3), and yet we are assured that the time will come for us when we will be comforted.

-We will also be brought to a position of meekness or humility as God works in our lives to conform us to the image of His Son (Romans 8:29, Hebrews 2:10-11), and yet the time will come when we will inherit the earth.
+Jesus continued, teaching that we will be brought to a position of meekness or humility, as God works in our lives to conform us to the image of His Son (Romans 8:29, Hebrews 2:10-11).
+And yet we are promised that the time will come when we will inherit the earth.

 We will hunger and thirst for righteousness when surrounded by unrighteousness in a wicked world (Psalm 42:2, 63:1, 143:6).
 However, we are assured that the time will come for us when we will be filled, and we will hunger and thirst no more (Revelation 7:16-17).